 Strategic partnerships and donations of funding and equipment from these honorees, as well as Seeding Labs’ 140+ other private-sector partners, will help the 2018 Instrumental Access awardees pursue their research across biological sciences, biomedical engineering, chemistry, chemical engineering, forensic science, pharmaceutical sciences, agriculture, oral health, veterinary medicine, and science education and pedagogy.

-Instrumental Access 2018 awards span 11 countries across Asia, South America, and Africa, including two countries new to the program: Benin and Liberia.
+Instrumental Access 2018 awards span 11 countries across Asia, South America, and Africa, including one country new to the program: Benin.
 The 2018 Instrumental Access awardees are:

 In Asia and South America:

 - Maratha Mandal’s NGH Institute of Dental Sciences & Research Centre, India

 - Kwame Nkrumah University of Science & Technology, Ghana

 - Université d’Abomey-Calavi, Benin